 The older brother, a son who always followed his father’s wishes, never left his father’s side, becomes angry and jealous, refusing to partake in the joy of his brother’s return.
 He complains to his father saying: ” Lo, these many years I have been serving you; I never transgressed your commandment at any time; and yet you never gave me a young goat, that I might make merry with my friends.
 But as soon as this son of yours came, who has devoured your livelihood with harlots, you killed the fatted calf for him.”

 In this parable we are told and in our minds we think of the younger as being the Prodigal.
 But which one of these two brothers is truly the Prodigal Son?
 Is it the younger who leaves and comes back in repentance, or the older brother who refuses to welcome him back?
-I tell you it is both brothers.
+It truly is both brothers.
 For if we examine the parable from a different view we will see that even though the older brother always obeyed his father, he too is constantly squandering his father’s riches.

 How is he doing this?
 The Father has given all of us gifts, gifts that could be used for His glory, or squandered for our own purposes.
 The older son only obeys the father for he expects something in return!
 He has gone by the book all his life, for all the wrong reasons.
 He has not learned love, the perfect love that the father possesses!
 By not striving to be as perfect as his father is, he does things for the opposite reason, to what the father does.